1Krypt0/old-website/content/resume.md

 # Experience Summary

-I am a third-year student currently getting a bachelor’s degree in Informatics and Computer Engineering.
+I am a fourth-year student currently getting a masters degree in Informatics and Computer Engineering.
 I love getting involved in new environments and meeting new people, because only then can I develop as a person and reach new heights.

 During the summer of 2021, to challenge myself, I did a small internship at a company in my hometown, where I dealt with completely different circumstances compared to the ones faced in university, and had to learn new skills by myself, which in turn greatly improved my ability to learn on the fly and become even more passionate about this field.
+Also, during that year, university presented me with some projects which led me to love web development and everything related to it, making me want to learn more and more about it.

-And now, during Christmas, my grandmother told me to choose a gift, and so I chose this!
-It is a great way to learn about a field I am starting to love more and more, and it is a great way to train and have a sandbox where I can try new things.
+And, during last Christmas, my grandmother told me to choose a gift, and so I chose this!
+It is a great way to learn about a field I am fascinated by, and it is a great way to train and have a sandbox where I can try new things.

 # Skills